Bridging Knowledge Graphs to Generate Scene Graphs: Related work

-By Graphical Neural Networks (GNN), we refer to the family of neural networks that take a graph as input, and iteratively update the representation of each node by applying a learnable function (a.k.a., message) on the node's neighbors.
-Graph Convolution Networks (GCN) \cite{kipf2016semi}, Gated Graph Neural Networks (GGNN) \cite{li2015gated}, and others are all specific implementations of this general model.
-Most SGG methods use some variant of GNNs to propagate information between region proposals~\cite{xu2017scene, li2017scene, yang2018graph, chen2019knowledge}.
+By Graph-based Neural Networks (GNN), we refer to the family of models that take a graph as input, and iteratively update the representation of each node by applying a learnable function (a.k.a., message) on the node's neighbors.
+Graph Convolutional Networks (GCN) \cite{kipf2016semi}, Gated Graph Neural Networks (GGNN) \cite{li2015gated}, and others are all specific implementations of this general model.
+Most SGG methods use some variant of GNNs to propagate information between region proposals~\cite{xu2017scene,li2017scene,yang2018graph,chen2019knowledge}.
 Our message passing method, detailed in Section~\ref{sec:method}, resembles GGNN but instead of propagating messages through a static graph, we update (some) edges as well.
+Few methods exist that dynamically update edges during message passing~\cite{qi2018learning,zareian2020weakly}, but we are the first to refine edges between a scene graph and an external knowledge graph.

 Apart from SGG, GNNs have been used in several other computer vision tasks, often in order to propagate context information across different objects in a scene.
 For instance, \cite{liu2018structure} injects a GNN into a Faster R-CNN \cite{ren2015faster} framework to contextualize the features of region proposals before classifying them.
 This improves the results since the presence of a \texttt{table} can affect the detection of a \texttt{chair}.
-On the other hand, some methods utilize GNNs on graphs that represent the ontology of concepts, rather than objects in a scene~\cite{marino2016more, wang2018zero, lee2018multi, kato2018compositional}.
+On the other hand, some methods utilize GNNs on graphs that represent the ontology of concepts, rather than objects in a scene~\cite{marino2016more,wang2018zero,lee2018multi,kato2018compositional}.
 This often enables generalization to unseen or infrequent concepts by incorporating their relationship with frequently seen concepts.
-More similarly to our work, Chen \etal \cite{chen2018iterative} were the first to bring those two ideas together, and form a graph by objects in an image as well as object classes in the ontology.
+More similarly to our work, Chen~\textit{et al.}~\cite{chen2018iterative} were the first to bring those two ideas together, and form a graph by objects in an image as well as object classes in the ontology.
 Nevertheless, the class nodes in that work were merely an auxiliary means to improve object features before classification.
 In contrast, we classify the nodes by explicitly inferring their connection to their corresponding class nodes.
+Moreover, we iteratively refine the bridge between scene and commonsense graphs to enhance our prediction.
 Furthermore, their task only involves objects and object classes, while we explore a more complex structure where predicates play an important role as well.